mustafakbaser/CorporateManagement-WebApp/README.md

 </div>
 <br>
 <div align="center">
 This is a micro corporate management web application.
-Developed with MVC5 and ASP.NET.
+Developed with MVC5, ASP.NET.
 </div>